 At the Pop-Up locations we visited, shoppers can interact with Alexa on Echo devices without committing to a purchase.
 This gives Amazon the opportunity to wow potential customers with Alexa’s skills, or entertain them with a couple of silly jokes.
 Pop-Ups also give customers a chance to experience the different gadgets and products that can be used with Alexa and have any questions addressed by an Amazon associate on the spot.

-Amazon could be using their Pop-Ups to counter Google.
-While Amazon still leads the market, many of their competitors are catching up – Google’s smart speaker, the Google Home, increased sales by 187% from 2017-2018 and shipped more devices than Amazon in Q2 and Q3 of 2018.
+Amazon could be using its Pop-Ups to counter Google.
+While Amazon still leads the market, many of its competitors are catching up – Google’s smart speaker, Google Home, increased sales by 187% from 2017-2018, and shipped more devices than Amazon in Q2 and Q3 of 2018.

 Though the majority of Amazon’s Pop-Ups focus on technology, there were also Pop-Up Holiday Toy Stores scattered throughout the US.
 At these stores, you could find many different popular toys from Disney and Lego, including the talking Chewbacca doll featured prominently on Amazon’s homepage in November and December.